Houshi has a 1300 year history of stylish hospitality.

 Immerse yourself in serenity.
 Take a quiet moment inside a perfect blend of quiet nature and elegant Japanese design.

-Many of our guests have said that walking through the deep mossy garden of Hoshi makes them feel as if they’ve stumbled across an ancient hidden mountain temple.
+Many of our guests have said that walking through the deep mossy garden of Houshi makes them feel as if they’ve stumbled across an ancient hidden mountain temple.

 See the strength of the massive and ancient trees strong enough to survive the harsh Hokuriku winters for centuries, feel the gentle grace of the red pines, and admire the resilient and straight cedars.
 These noble old trees radiate a sense of compassion and wisdom that can only be gained with age.

-A modern Japanese landscape designed by the 16th generation garden master Toemon Sano blends with the ancient forest to deepen and enrich the scenery of Hoshi.
+A modern Japanese landscape designed by the 16th generation garden master Toemon Sano blends with the ancient forest to deepen and enrich the scenery of Houshi.

 Please enjoy the change of the four seasons with brilliant fall colors, serene winter views, lively spring blossoms and the refreshing breeze of vivid summer.